|Handbook > Clubs & Committees > Clubs & Service|

 MERCI Project International is affiliated with the MERCI Project at the University of Virginia's Hospital.
 Students and faculty meet to discuss issues of international medical care that are pertinent to today's world and evaluate possible avenues of action.
 Reusable medical supplies are gathered and then distributed world-wide.

-Moving Africa Forward
+Moving Africa Forward - Not Active

 The primary mission of Moving Africa Forward, Inc. is to aid in access to education and enhance health care in Africa by implementing long-term sustainable programs in health promotion and disease prevention.
 We are currently partnered with the village of Belaye, in Casamance (Senegal), to develop a rice mill project which will fund the village's rural health center. the current partnership has been active for the past 3 years, and the project is nearing completion.